 Hoagy Carmichael

-Hoagy Carmichael (1899-1981) was an American pianist, singer, actor, and composer who wrote many acclaimed popular song standards in the 1930's and 1940's.
-His first song standard "Star Dust" (1929) was the most requested song of the mid 20th century and his last popular song won the Oscar for best original song in 1951.
-He was one of the initial inductees into the Songwriters Hall of Fame in 1971, received an honorary Doctorate of Music from his hometown university, Indiana University, and was honored at the 1979 Newport Jazz festival with an 80th birthday concert entitled: "The Stardust Road: A Hoagy Carmichael Jubilee".
-As an actor he appeared in several Hollywood films and television productions playing the part of "Cricket" in the Bogart and Bacall classic To Have and Have Not and the saloon piano player Butch Engle in the classic film Best Years of our Lives playing and singing his own compositions in each.
+Hoagy Carmichael (1899-1981) was an American pianist, singer, actor, and composer who wrote both popular songs and songs for the stage and screen in the 1930's and 1940's.
+His first popular song "Star Dust" was the most requested song of the mid 20th century, and his last popular song won the Academy Award for best original song in 1951.
+He was one of the initial inductees into the Songwriters Hall of Fame in 1971, received an honorary Doctorate of Music from his hometown university, Indiana University, and was honored at the 1979 Newport Jazz festival with an 80th birthday concert entitled: The Stardust Road: A Hoagy Carmichael Jubilee.
+As an actor he appeared in several Hollywood films playing and singing his own compositions as the saloon piano player Butch Engle in the classic film Best Years of our Lives.

 Hoagy Carmichael's compositions appear in the following productions for the stage and screen